sungnga/react-ecommerce/react-frontend/README.md

   - Import react: `import React from 'react'`
   - Import Link: `import { API } from '../config'`
   - Write a ShowImage component that displays the product image
-    - it takes in an item and a url
+    - it takes item and url as arguments
     - it renders an img element
     - the image source is: `src={`${API}/${url}/photo/${item._id}`}`
     - note that the route to get the photo is: `router.get('/product/photo/:productId', photo)`